iosphere/elm-i18n/README.md

 artefacts cache, and provides an interface to build a localized version of your app.

+Installation:

+`npm install elm-i18n -g`

 Usage:

-`cd example && ../index.js --output out -l En`
+`cd example && elm-i18n-switch --output out -l En`

 ## Tools